AlexFromXD/note/go/scheduler/README.md

   > the `Thread` has been placed on a core and is executing its machine instructions.

 - ### Preemptive Scheduler
   > The scheduler is unpredictable when it comes to what Threads will be chosen to run at any given time.
 The physical act of swapping Threads on a core is called a `context switch`.
-A context switch can cost you `~12k to ~18k` instructions of latency.
+A context switch can cost you `~12k to ~18k` instructions of latency. (it takes take between ~1000 and ~1500 nanoseconds to switch context and the hardware should be able to reasonably execute (on average) 12 instructions per nanosecond per core)

-## Go Core
+## Core

 ![go-core](./image/go-core.png)